Teachers Reference and Video Supplement

 - Put a cut plant in the cage with the larva.

 - Bring the larvae to the un-cut plant and construct a net to protect them.

-Shake or spray the hostplant, befor placeing caterpillars on it, to dislodge any spiders or other predators.
+Shake or spray the hostplant, befor placeing caterpillars on it, to dislodge any spiders or other predators (that means everything).